arqex/freezer/README.md

 #### Events

 Every time that the data is updated, an `update` event is triggered on the cursor.
-In order to use those events use `on`, `once` and `off` methods provided by the Listener API that the curxor object implements.
+In order to use those events use `on`, `once` and `off` methods provided by the [listener API](#listener-api) that the curxor object implements.

 ## Update methods